PPC Advertising and Google Ad Words: A Case Study…

 Cost per Lead – How much did it cost you to get this person to call you, email you or fill out your form?
 (This is the most important number of all when it comes to comparing PPC experts.
 The lower the cost per lead, the more you should love your PPC expert.)

-We had five months of data from the first PPC expert, and then three months of data from the second one.
+We had five months of data from the first PPC expert, and three months of data from the second one.
 And I must say, the results were rather shocking.

 - Our new expert was better at writing ads, and getting a 56% increase in clicks as a result.